 L-R: Imran Mirza, UNICEF; Adam Cohen, World Health Organization; Anne von Gottberg, National Institute for Communicable Diseases; Priscilla Ibekwe, Nigeria Centre for Disease Control; Katya Fernandez, World Health Organization; Marie-Pierre Préziosi, World Health Organization; Dominique Caugant, Norwegian Institute of Public Health.

-At Wilton Park in February 2019, we created a plan that includes preventing people from getting meningitis; making sure people get the diagnosis, treatment and care they need; to advocating together for better access to affordable vaccines; and to ensuring that disability rights are enshrined in our approach.
+At Wilton Park in February 2019, WHO consulted on a draft plan that includes preventing people from getting meningitis; making sure people get the diagnosis, treatment and care they need; to advocating together for better access to affordable vaccines; and to ensuring that disability rights are enshrined in our approach.
 But we didn’t just plan - we committed to act as well.

 As Chief Executive of Meningitis Research Foundation, I couldn’t be more proud that we are a key part of this change that is going to influence the lives of millions of people around the world over the next decade.
 We don’t just want to wish.
 We don’t fail to plan, or plan to fail.
 Promises and hopes aren’t enough.
 We are going to defeat meningitis – for everyone, everywhere.
 To see our commitments, find out what we’re doing and how you can play a vital role, click here.